InnovationDesignConsortium/revit_standards_addin/README.md

 Below are instructions to set up and deploy each component across an organization.
 1. Create an empty Github repository.
 It can be Public, but the application was designed to work with a Private repository.
 This repository is where you will store your rules and configuration files and any other referenced files.
 You can start with a set of sample files by cloning [this repo](https://github.com/InnovationDesignConsortium/revit_standards_addin_rule_sample/tree/main).
 Alternatively, you can create the folder structure and files from scratch using the samples as a guide.
 There are very few files required to get this up and running.
 1. Install the [RevitStandardsGithubApp](https://github.com/apps/revitstandardsgithubapp/installations/new) and give it access to your repo.
 More on [installing Github apps](https://docs.github.com/en/apps/using-github-apps/installing-a-github-app-from-a-third-party#installing-a-github-app).
 The RevitStandardsGithubApp needs read access so it can read the rules and configuration files.
-1. As an alternative to steps 1 & 2 you can store the configuration and files locally.
+1. As an alternative to storing the config files on GitHub, you can store the configuration and files locally.
 To do this, set the environment variable `RevitStandardsAddinFilePath` with the full path to the folder where the files will be stored.
+If this is done, no other environment variables need to be set.
 1. Each workstation using this application MUST have the following Environment Variables configured to direct the Revit addin to the Github repo from step 1.

     `RevitStandardsAddinGitOwner`: owner of the repo where the rules and JSON are saved, such as InnovationDesignConsortium